gatlin/Saturn/README.md

 4. Progress?
 ---

+* 22 April 2012: Saturn now has an output format and returns that
 * 21 April 2012: Networked SAT oracle! (view history)
 * 15 April 2012: Bindings are created; not sure they're optimal.
 * 12 April 2012: This readme was created.